Millford Plantation: Duncan Phyfe furnishings

-John and Susan Manning furnished Millford in the then fashionable Grecian style, including a considerable quantity of furniture made by Duncan Phyfe (one of America's most celebrated cabinetmakers).
+Manning furnished Millford in the Grecian style, including a considerable quantity of furniture made by Duncan Phyfe (one of America's most celebrated cabinetmakers).
 Much of the furnishings are still in the house.
-The furniture belongs to the last phase of Duncan Phyfe's career.
+The furniture belongs to the last phase of Phyfe's career.
 This period was last studied before the 2011–2012 retrospective exhibition at the Metropolitan Museum of Art.

-In 1840, John Laurence Manning made a trip to New York City where he likely visited Phyfe.
+In 1840, Manning made a trip to New York City where he likely visited Phyfe.
 Between 1840 and 1844, the Mannings placed four separate orders with D. Phyfe & Son (the name of Phyfe's company between 1840 and 1847) for a total of 72 objects.
 More than 50 of these remain at the house today.

 This period in Phyfe's work is characterized by the use of plainer bands of highly polished wood, with little carving, the use of volutes, deep cavetto cornices, simple square columns, Marlboro feet, and console supports (C-scrolls) that were known in the Phyfe shop simply as "Grecian scrolls".
 The latter, lifted directly from the design vocabulary of French Restoration furniture of the 1820s, were ubiquitous in Phyfe's Grecian plain-style furniture.

 Every room of the mansion was filled with D. Phyfe & Son furniture, as is documented by an 1841 letter and bill of lading from the firm.
 In most rooms the furniture was in a Grecian plain style.
 For the double parlor, the Phyfes created something new, blending the Grecian with Gothic and French Restoration-style overtones.
 This is unusual because the Phyfes did not engage generally with the emerging historical revival styles (Baroque, Gothic, Rococo, etc.) that began in the 1830s.